Vatican Library: At the Vatican

 In 1809, Napoleon Bonaparte arrested Pope Pius VII and had the contents of the library seized and removed to Paris.
 They were returned in 1817, three years after Napoleon's defeat and abdication.

 The library's first major revitalization project took place in the period between the two World Wars at the instigation of Pope Pius XI, himself a scholar and former librarian, with the cooperation of librarians from around the world.
 Until this point in time, while it had drawn on the expertise of numerous experts, the Vatican Library was dangerously lacking in organization and its junior librarians were undertrained.
 Foreign researchers, particularly Americans, noticed how inadequate the facilities were for such an important collection.
 Several American organizations, including the American Library Association and the Carnegie Endowment for International Peace, offered to assist in implementing a modern cataloguing system.
 Along with this, librarians from the Vatican Library were invited to visit several libraries in the United States to receive training on the functioning of a modern library.
-They visited the Library of Congress, and libraries in Princeton, Philadelphia, Baltimore, Pittsburg, Chicago, Champaign, Toronto, and Ann Arbor.
+They visited the Library of Congress, and libraries in Princeton, Philadelphia, Baltimore, Pittsburgh, Chicago, Champaign, Toronto, and Ann Arbor.
 Once back in Rome, a reorganization plan was implemented.
 The main goals were to create a summary index by author of each manuscript, and likewise a catalogue for the incunabula.
 Once the project was completed, the Vatican Library was one of the most modern in all of Europe.
 This joint effort highlighted the importance of international relationships in the field of librarianship and led to the founding in 1929 of the International Federation of Library Associations, still at work.

 In 1992 the library had almost 2 million catalogued items.

 Among a number of thefts from the Library committed in modern times, in 1995 art history teacher Anthony Melnikas from Ohio State University stole three leaves from a medieval manuscript once owned by Francesco Petrarch.
 One of the stolen leaves contains an exquisite miniature of a farmer threshing grain.
 A fourth leaf from an unknown source was also discovered in his possession by U.S. Customs agents.
 Melnikas was trying to sell the pages to an art dealer, who then alerted the library director.